Deathnetworks/Trinity/README.md

 * Add stayInTown attribute for TrinityTownRun Profile Tag

+### Changelog 1.7.1.16:

+* Fixed TrinityMoveTo

+* Disabled dropped items log, and skipped gold log (were really only intended for dev purpose only)

+* Fixed not destroying some barricades / operating some gizmos

 ### Changelog 1.7.1.15:

 * Fixed inflated Item Dropped per hour statistics.
 Your IPH in stats logs will probably decrease considerably.